-This only has meaning if the URL (or pattern) also is "+block"ed, in which case a user definable image can be sent rather than a HTML page.
-This is integral to the whole concept of ad blocking: the URL must match both a "+block" (configuration.html#BLOCK) rule, and "+handle-as-image".
-(See "+set-image-blocker" (configuration.html#SET-IMAGE-BLOCKER) below for control over what will actually be displayed by the browser.)
+This only has meaning if the URL (or pattern) also is "+block"ed, in which case a "blocked" image can be sent rather than a HTML page.
+(See "+image-blocker{}" below for the control over what is actually sent.)

-There is little reason to change the default definition for this action.
+There is little reason to change the default definition for this.

-+set-image-blocker
++image-blocker

-Decide what to do with URLs that end up tagged with both "+block" (configuration.html#BLOCK) and "+handle-as-image" (configuration.html#HANDLE-AS-IMAGE), e.g an advertisement.
+Decide what to do with URLs that end up tagged with both "{+block}" and "{+image}", e.g an advertisement.

-There are four available options: "-set-image-blocker" will send a HTML "blocked" page, usually resulting in a "broken image" icon. "+set-image-blocker{blank}" will send a 1x1 transparent GIF image. "+set-image-blocker{pattern}" will send a checkerboard type pattern (the default).
-And finally, "+set-image-blocker{http://xyz.com}" will send a HTTP temporary redirect to the specified image.
+There are four available options: "-image-blocker" will send a HTML "blocked" page, usually resulting in a "broken image" icon. "+image-blocker{blank}" will send a 1x1 transparent GIF image. "+image-blocker{pattern}" will send a checkerboard type pattern (the default).
+And finally, "+image-blocker{http://xyz.com}" will send a HTTP temporary redirect to the specified image.
 This has the advantage of the icon being being cached by the browser, which will speed up the display.

+'''

+{+image-blocker{blank}}

-{+set-image-blocker{blank}} .example.com
+.example.com

+'''

-If you want invisible ads, they need to meet criteria as matching both images and blocked actions.
+If you want invisible ads, they need to be both defined as images and blocked.
 And then, "image-blocker" should be set to "blank" for invisibility.
 Note you cannot treat HTML pages as images in most cases.
 For instance, frames require an HTML page to display.
-So a frame that is an ad, typically cannot be treated as an image.
-Forcing an "image" in this situation just will not work reliably.
+So a frame that is an ad, cannot be treated as an image.
+Forcing an "image" in this situation just will not work.